Cardington, Ohio

 Cardington is a village in Morrow County, Ohio, United States.
-The population was 2,047 at the 2010 census.
+The population was 2,051 at the 2020 census.
 Mount Gilead, Ohio, the county seat, is located northeast of Cardington on U.S. Route 42.

 History

 A post office called Cardington was established in 1827.
 Cardington was named for the first industrial tool the town had, the carding machine.
 The village itself was founded in 1836.

-A series of tornadoes on June 11 and 13 of 1981, each killing four people, destroyed a very large portion of the village.
-Due to the small size of the town, and the extent of the damage to the business district, a very detrimental impact on the community was felt.
+A series of tornadoes on June 11 and 13, 1981, each killing four people, destroyed a significant portion of the village.